ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 VehicleTurnLeftAtJunction_6
 ```

 ## 3.)
-Execution result of the supported scenarios for Open Scenario
+Execution result of the supported scenarios for OpenScenario
 You can replace the "[placeholder]" with any other scenario, e.g. "LaneChaneSimple".
 ```
 python scenario_runner.py --openscenario srunner/examples/[placeholder].xosc